jacoporepossi/learningq/_posts/2022-05-28-python-classes-part1.md

 ---

 ## Introduction
-Python is an object-oriented programming language and therefore the emphasis is on objects.
+Python is an **object-oriented programming language** and therefore the emphasis is on objects.
 But what is an object?

-An object is a fundamental building block: integers, strings, floats, dictionaries, are all objects and a class is a blueprint for that object.
+An object is a **fundamental building block**: integers, strings, floats, dictionaries, are all objects and a class is a blueprint for that object.

 Think of a class as a sketch of a human body.
-We generally draw details of the shapes such as legs, arms, face etc and based on these characteristics we build the final drawing of a human bodyù.
+We generally draw details of the shapes such as legs, arms, face etc and based on these characteristics we build the final drawing of a human body.
 We can create many versions starting from the same initial sketch: every version of a human body is called an instance of a class and the process of creating this object is called instantiation.

 ## Aim of this notebook

-In this first part we will explore the basics of classes in Python, with emphasis on the difference between class and instance variables, when to use them and how.
+In this first part we will explore the basics of classes in Python, with emphasis on the difference between **class and instance variables**, when to use them and how.

 ## Classes and instances